enonic/enonic/xp/features/timebased-publishing.md

     * Adapt modify to be able to modify publish info
     * Adapt publish to perform time-based publish.
 * Context JS Library
-    * Adapt run and get to be able to set attributes
+    * Adapt run to be able to set attributes

 ## Acceptance Criteria